Dvorak keyboard layout: One-handed versions

 In the 1960s, Dvorak designed left- and right-handed Dvorak layouts for touch-typing with only one hand.
 He tried to minimize the need to move the hand from side to side (lateral travel), as well as to minimize finger movement.
-Each layout has the hand resting near the center of the keyboard, rather than on one side.
+Each layout has the hand resting near the center of the keyboard, rather than on one side: the index finger rests on E and the pinky on D.

 Because the layouts require less hand movement than layouts designed for two hands, they can be more accessible to single-handed users.
 The layouts are also used by people with full use of two hands, who prefer having one hand free while they type with the other.